-Many of the people who read this site are from the US/Canada, and are expats.
-Beyond that, I have an entire segment who are reading to improve their English and learn an outsider perspective.
+Many of the people who read this site are from the US/Canada, or are here learning Spanish in Colombia.
+Beyond that, I have an entire segment who are reading to improve their Spanish and learn an outsider perspective.
 If that is your situation, then THIS is for YOU too!

 Techniques for Learning Spanish

 Recently, we wrote an article giving our readers some basic Spanish phraseology to help them find their way.
 Having taught English for more than 7 years now (and studying Spanish for 10+ years), I have learned a few helpful tips!